How to Layer Skincare Products to Get the Most out of Your Routine

 Skincare layering with Corum Products - 5 steps

-1. Cleanser: Start by cleansing your skin with a gentle cleanser.
+• Cleanser: Start by cleansing your skin with a gentle cleanser.
 I recommend double cleansing.
 For the first cleanse, use an oil cleanser to remove dirt, oil, sunscreen, and makeup.
-Then use a hydrating cleanser that will gently exfoliate, remove invisible debris, and leave behind humectants that bind water to the skin.
-In the morning it’s fine to skip the oil cleanser and just use a hydrating cleanser.
+Then use a hydrating cleanser to gently remove invisible debris and leave behind humectants that bind water to the skin.
+In the morning, it’s fine to skip the oil cleanser and just use a hydrating cleanser.

-2. Exfoliating Mask: The skin can benefit from a little extra exfoliation once or twice a week to remove the outermost layer of dead skin cells.
+• Exfoliating Mask: The skin can benefit from a little extra exfoliation once or twice a week to remove the outermost layer of dead skin cells.
 Gently removing the outer layer allows the skin to absorb nutrients more easily and can help reveal fresher skin.
 But be careful!
 Just because the outer “dead” layers do not have a nucleus does not mean that you don’t need them!
-Don’t use scrubs and avoid anything that changes the pH of the skin to make it too high (such as baking soda or soap) or too low (such as skin peels).
-And don’t use anything that dries the skin.
+Avoid scrubs, anything with a high pH (such as baking soda or soap) or low pH (such as skin peels), and anything that dries the skin.
 I really like Corum Barrier Repair Manuka Mud Dead Sea Skin Polish because it uses all-natural ingredients to gently exfoliate without drying.

-3. Serum: Serums are concentrated products that target specific skin concerns such as wrinkles, oiliness, dark spots, or acne.
+• Serum: Serums are concentrated products that target specific skin concerns such as wrinkles, oiliness, dark spots, or acne.
 They can be water-based or oil-based.
 All water-based products need to be applied before oil-based products to allow the active ingredients in water-based products to be absorbed.
 If water is applied on top of oil, the water, and active ingredients in the water, will just sit on the surface and not go into the skin.
-Corum Super Serum is a water-based (aloe juice, actually) serum that addresses many different concerns in one easy-to-use product.
-It even hydrates, protects, and nourishes the delicate skin around the eyes.
-No extra eye cream is needed!

-5. Wax and Butter Balms are solid moisturizers like Corum Lip Butter and Corum Zit Zap that help protect, nourish, and seal in moisture.
+• Wax and Butter Balms: Wax and Butter Balms are solid moisturizers that help protect, nourish, and seal in moisture.
 These are especially useful on the lips, around the eyes, and on the arms, legs, and feet.
-They go on after other skincare ingredients because they create a protective seal to keep the good stuff in and keep the bad stuff out.
-(Don’t worry, the skin can still “breathe” under oil and wax products.)
-Balms stay on the skin longer than other kinds of products, which is why deodorants often come in stick form and why Corum Zit Zap is so effective.
+Apply these balms after other skincare products—they form a breathable seal that keeps beneficial ingredients in and environmental irritants out.
+Because balms stay on the skin longer than lotions or creams, they’re ideal for targeted treatments.
+That’s why deodorants come in stick form—and why Corum Zit Zap works so well.

-6. Sunscreen protects your skin from the sun’s harmful UV rays, which can cause premature aging, sun spots, and skin cancer.
-Those with oily or acne-prone skin should look for a mineral powder sunscreen and apply it with a clean sponge.
-Since there is still some question about the safety of chemical sunscreens, I recommend powder or liquid mineral sunscreens for everyone else.
-Reapply all sunscreens every two hours when exposed to the sun.
-Depending on the type of moisturizer and sunscreen you choose, you may need to apply it under rather than on top of your moisturizer.
-Experiment and see which works better.
+• Sunscreen: Sunscreen shields your skin from harmful UV rays that contribute to premature aging, sun spots, and skin cancer.
+For oily or acne-prone skin, opt for a mineral powder sunscreen and apply it with a clean sponge.
+Due to ongoing concerns about chemical sunscreen safety, mineral-based options—whether powder or liquid—are a safer choice for most people.
+Reapply every two hours during sun exposure.
+Depending on your moisturizer and sunscreen type, you may need to apply sunscreen underneath rather than on top.
+Try both methods to see which works best for your skin.

 Here are some additional tips for layering your skincare products for optimal results: